danielkert-dev/danielkert-dev/README.md

 ### About

 - Creating API's
-- Try to code 2h/day minimum
+- Trying to code 2h/day minimum